joekir/veerless/README.md

 1. Download the code from [https://github.com/joekir/veerless](https://github.com/joekir/veerless) follow the setup steps below.
 2. Review the code in the chrome-extension, and if you agree its non-harmful then install that. ([help on how to do that](https://developer.chrome.com/extensions/getstarted#unpacked))
 3. Navigate to [https://veerless.josephkirwin.com/register](https://veerless.josephkirwin.com/register).
-The available users to choose from are:
-`{username:"user1", password:"foobar"}`
-`{username:"user2", password:"password1"}`
 This endpoint will give you the `t0` and `server_secret` to add to your chrome extension, via the "options" page in the extension's settings.
 4. Now you can login at [https://veerless.josephkirwin.com/login](https://veerless.josephkirwin.com/login) with the user that you chose.
-To generate the client-code, you need to input the given server-code in your chrome extension, the result will either :
-  - Provide you with the client code.
-  - Tell you that the server-code failed and not let you proceed any further.
+The extension will be looking for:
+  - X-Veerless-Init header from the server to begin the login transaction
+  - X-Veerless-Response header from the server containing its TOTP variant, that it will verify.

+  If it can successfully verify the header, you shouldn't see any difference to a common 2FA login experience, except that you client TOTP will be provided in a notification.
+If it cannot successfully verify the header, it will cancel the request, and notify you of this.

+### More Fiddling
+You could then try and setup your own local site, attempting to spoof the live demo ; )

+- Using the code you downloaded in step 1.
+With the setup steps below
-5. Create a line in /etc/hosts like this
+- Create a line in /etc/hosts like this (which kindof simulates a dns hijack for you)
-  `0.0.0.0       veerless.josephkirwin.com  veerless`
+  `127.0.0.1      veerless.josephkirwin.com      veerless`
-   this is so you can setup your local spoof site, to compare to the live site.
-6. Now try authenticate in the same way as step 4.
+- Now try authenticate in the same way as step 4.
 Notice the extension should now detect that this is a spoofed site.

 ### Site Layout